ThinhPhan0108/my-waste-classification-web/README.md

 # My Waste Classification Web

-A user-friendly web application for waste classification, powered by a trained TensorFlow deep learning model.
-Users can upload images of waste items, and the app will predict the type of waste (e.g., paper, plastic, metal, glass, and others).
+A user-friendly web application that leverages a Swin Transformer model for accurate waste classification.
+Users can upload images of waste items, and the app accurately predicts the waste type, such as paper, plastic, metal, or glass.

 ## Demo Video
 [Watch the demo here](https://www.youtube.com/watch?v=BdZPwzesCuI)